corona-warn-app/cwa-website/blog/2021-03-19-parameteraenderung-risikoberechnung/index.md

 In addition, the experts adjusted the configuration of the optimization procedure: the correct detection of actually exposed persons (true positives) is given a higher priority than the correct exclusion of actually non-exposed persons (true negatives).
 This will moderately increase both red warnings (high-risk encounters) and green warnings (low-risk encounters).

-The project participants (Robert Koch-Institut, Deutsche Telekom, SAP, Fraunhofer Institute for Integrated Circuits (IIS)) are continuously working on improving the measurements and the resulting configuration parameters.
+The project participants (Robert Koch Institute, Deutsche Telekom, SAP, Fraunhofer Institute for Integrated Circuits (IIS)) are continuously working on improving the measurements and the resulting configuration parameters.